 Your areolas (the larger area around your nipples) may darken and widen, thanks to an increase in the hormone melanin, and the Montgomery’s tubercles (the little bumps on your areolas, which are actually oil glands) will become more obvious, gearing up to provide necessary lubrication for breastfeeding.
 The oil they secrete is also a natural antiseptic for the nipple.

-12 top nursing bras that are actually comfortable Often termed “liquid gold” for its concentrated levels of antibodies and nutrients, colostrum is the first food your baby will eat before your mature milk comes in.
+Often termed “liquid gold” for its concentrated levels of antibodies and nutrients, colostrum is the first food your baby will eat before your mature milk comes in.
 You might find you leak a bit of colostrum before giving birth—this is totally normal.
 Consider tossing breast pads in your purse as you get closer to your due date.
 But don’t worry if you don’t see any colostrum before your baby is born—it doesn’t have any correlation to breastfeeding success.

 O’Connell describes her boobs as “pancakes” after having three kids: “They’ve lost their volume.
 They’re really flat.
 My bras are more padded than ever.”
 The glands you develop during pregnancy involute (meaning they shrink inward) after weaning, but the skin has been stretched to accommodate the initial enlargement.
 Depending on your breasts before you got pregnant and how much they changed during pregnancy, that may mean a loss of fullness and some sagging.
 “It’s all genetics,” says Sawatsky.
 “Blame your mom.”